nkristina/Simulation-of-Graphene/README.md

  Content:

- - C++ code which generates coordinates of the graphene crystal lattice and hydrogen atoms
+ - C code which generates coordinates of the graphene crystal lattice and hydrogen atoms
  - Lammps file for simulating the interaction between hydrogen, carbon and graphene atoms
  - SiC file with constants needed for Lammps functions
  - Input parameters file